crossfidev/Plexus-Pool/docs/developer/tezt.rst

 - a ``Test`` module with a ``Test.run`` function, which starts tests and cleans up after them.

-Tezt also contains the following Tezos-specific modules:
+Tezt also contains the following mineplex-specific modules:

 - a ``Constant`` module with constants such as protocol hashes or identities;